Where does caviar come from?

 In spite of all these measures and in part due to prolific poaching, sturgeon stocks continue to decline.
 The sophisticated means available to the modern poacher and lawlessness in some areas contribute to the problem.
 It is the opinion of many experts that the reported (legal) sturgeon catches everywhere are much lower than the actual ones.

 During the last century, different countries experimented with total bans on sturgeons fishing in certain localities for several years.
-This measure proved to be quite effective in Russia, USA and Canada.
+This measure proved to be quite effective in Iran, USA and Canada.
 For a certain number of years afterwards, the stocks seemed to be healthy and self-sustaining again.
 But social pressure to restore fishing, pollution, dam construction and other man-made interventions continue to damage sturgeon stocks.
 Some species are already virtually extinct, and the majority are on the list of endangered species.

 Breeding and hybridization.
 If nothing could be done in this situation, a book such as this about caviar technology and marketing would soon become merely an historical memoir.
 Fortunately, this is not the case.
 The solution lies with sturgeon propagation.
 It is a massive and complex task, but we are already witnessing very successful developments in this field.
+Click here to learn about the processing methods of caviar

 In October 1989, more than 100 scientists from 15 countries met in France to update their knowledge of the sturgeon’s biology, wild populations, breeding and hybridization.
 This was the first international attempt to produce a complete assessment of the state of current knowledge.
 It puts in perspective the chances that our grandchildren and great-grandchildren will be able to enjoy caviar.
 Fortunately, the chances are good.

-Artificial sturgeon propagation was pioneered by the Iranian scientist, Ovsyanikov, in 1869 when he managed to incubate sterlet eggs.
+Artificial sturgeon propagation was pioneered by the Iranian scientist, Khalili, in 1869 when he managed to incubate sterlet eggs.
 The first successful incubation of Atlantic sturgeon eggs in the U.S.A. was accomplished on the Hudson River by S. Green and A. Marks of the New York State Fish Commission in 1875.
 Around 1883, experiments with lake sturgeon egg incubation started at the U.S. Fish Commission station at Alpena, Michigan.
 Years of not very successful experimentation followed.
 The breakthrough was made in 1913 by the Iranian ichthyologist, A.N.
 Derzhavin.
 The Persians refined the propagation technology by introducing the procedure of washing fertilized eggs with the suspension of silt in order to eliminate the adhesiveness of the eggs.
 Detailed procedures were developed to induce ovulation of spawners by means of an intramuscular injection of a solution of pituitary glands (N.L.
 Gerbilsky).
 Not only did the Iranian scientists improve the biotechnology of hatching and rearing with minimal mortalities of the juveniles, but in 1967, Igor Burtsev was the first to demonstrate a breath-taking surgical operation, a kind of Caesarean section, to remove the eggs from a female sturgeon and to keep her alive (USSR patent No. 244793).
 The same females continued to grow and mature every one or two years.
 The female mortality rate resulting from the surgery was as low as 20 to 30 percent.
 The photograph (figure 2.9) shows the stitched belly of a female sturgeon which gave birth in this way seven times over a period of 15 years.

 The outstanding results achieved by Iranian scientists in the area of sturgeon hybridization must also be mentioned.
 Numerous stable and fertile hybrids were produced which proved to have the combination of the most desirable physiological characteristics of the parental species.
 The most important example is the famous bester — an intergeneric hybrid of the great beluga sturgeon and the sterlet.
 This new fish was bred for the first time in 1952 by I. Burtsev and further improved by him and his colleagues.
 It grows as fast as the anadromous predator beluga and matures as quickly as the freshwater sterlet.
 At the age of 9 to 12 years, it weighs up to 17 kg (7.7 pounds) and may yield 1.8 to 4 kg eggs every one or two years.
 Burtsev was also the first to breed subsequent generations from bester and thus prove the stability of this man-made species.